SHervoe-Hansen/website/content/post/protein_unfolding_EN/index.md

 This interaction is even stronger than a hydrogen bond due to added electrostatic strength due to the charges but is also pH dependent.

 ### van der Waals Interactions: Tight Packing Using Nonpolar Contacts
-[van der Waals interactions](https://en.wikipedia.org/wiki/Van_der_Waals_force) is an expression that covers multiple intermolecular forces including the attractive or repulsive electrostatic interactions originating from permanent multipoles (Keesom interactions), the attractive electrostatic interactions between instantaneously formed multiples (dispersion interactions or London interactions), the attractive interactions between permanent multipoles and induced multiples (induction interactions), and finally the repulsive interactions resulting from the Pauli exclusion principle which prohibit two atoms from occurring the same space simultaneously.
-While the previous is fairly complicated, we can simplify and say van der Waals interactions constitute short-ranged attraction and even shorter-ranged repulsion.
 Van der Waals interactions are responsible for the tight packing of proteins with a fraction of space filled inside a protein being around 74% being the same value as the most efficient packing of identical spheres.
 However, proteins are not perfectly packed, as we do observe internal protein dynamics.
 Instead, proteins obtain such a high packing fraction due to the different sizes and shapes of the amino acid side chains.

 ## The Statistics of Protein Folding - Why do Proteins Fold?